How to Hire Full Stack Developers: What You Need to Know

 3. Basic Design Skills

 Full-stack developers need fundamental design strategy skills to create attractive and user-friendly websites.
-Basic design principles include UI/UX design and its prototypes.
+Basic web design principles include UI/UX design and its prototypes.

 4. Git and GitHub Experience